-- Young people encouraged to develop their entrepreneurship to create social change
+- Young people encouraged to develop their entrepreneurship to drive social change

-- Joint initiative between Virgin Money Foundation, National Lottery Community Fund and Northern Soul aims to create positive change in local communities
+- Joint initiative between Virgin Money Foundation and its Youth Advisors, The National Lottery Community Fund and Northern Soul

-The Young Change Makers Fellowship Programme has been launched by Virgin Money Foundation with the National Lottery Community Fund and Northern Soul to find change makers - young people aged between 18-25 from across the North East, the North West, Yorkshire and The Humber who are passionate about changing society for the better.
+A Young Change Makers Fellowship Programme has been launched by Virgin Money Foundation with The National Lottery Community Fund and Northern Soul to support change makers.
+They are young people aged between 18-25 from across the North East and the North West of England, and Yorkshire and the Humber, who are passionate about changing the society they live in for the better.

 Tel: 0800 066 5998